miyuchina/ipsum-lorem/README.md

  * Running on http://127.0.0.1:5000/ (Press CTRL+C to quit)
 ^C python main.py local  1.24s user 0.07s system 6% cpu 19.517 total
 ```

-# Final Project Grading

-## Functionality: 10/10

-A static site-generator that is fully functioning and feature-rich?
-Yes, you deserve all 10 points plus a few more!

-## Challenge and Endurance: 10/10

-I love the idea of this project, I love that you decided to go for it, and I love that even when you faced some challenges (hosting on Github Pages) you worked through them and overcame them.

-## Code Quality: 10/10

-Beautiful code, well-designed with clean abstractions and clear separatations!

-## Final Product: 10/10

-Mi:  I am not writing much because there's not much to write---I'm blown away by this project and ultra-impressed.
-Well done!